microsoft/autogen/website/docs/Use-Cases/Task-Oriented-AutoML.md

 ### Lexicographic objectives
 We support automl for multiple objectives with lexicographic preference by providing argument `lexico_objectives` for `automl.fit()`.
-`lexico_objectives` is a dictionary with four mandatory elements:
+`lexico_objectives` is a dictionary with four elements:
- - `metrics`: A list of optimization objectives.
-The objectives are ordered by their priority from high to low.
+ - `metrics`: a list of optimization objectives with the orders reflecting the priorities/preferences of the objectives.
- - `modes`: A list to specify each objective as minimization or maximization in `metrics` correspondingly.
+ - `modes`: (optional) a list of optimization modes (each mode either "min" or "max") corresponding to the objectives in the metric list.
+If not provided, we use "min" as the default mode for all the objectives.
- - `tolerances`: A dictionary to specify the "tolerance" for each objective. "tolerance" is the amount of performance degradation the user is willing to compromise in order to find choices with better performance on the objectives of lower priorities.
+ - `tolerances`: (optional) a dictionary to specify the optimality tolerances on objectives.
+The keys are the metric names (provided in "metrics"), and the values are the numerical tolerances values.
- - `targets`: A dictionary to specify the "goals" for each objective.
-When the objective is better than or equal to the "goals", further minimization is no longer needed.
+ - `targets`: (optional) a dictionary to specify the optimization targets on the objectives.
+The keys are the metric names (provided in "metric"), and the values are the numerical target values.

 In the following example, we want to minimize `val_loss` and `pred_time` of the model where `val_loss` has high priority.
 The tolerances for `val_loss` and `pre_time` are 0.02 and 0 respectively.
 We do not set targets for these two objectives and we set them to -inf for both objectives.